Understanding the Cultural Context

 Transportation Bargaining

-- Petit taxis: Insist on meter usage in cities or establish fare before entering
+For transportation services:- Petit taxis: Insist on meter usage in cities or establish fare before entering

 - Grand taxis: Understand shared versus private hire rates with negotiation expected for private service